-A 2007 to 2008 study published by the Centers for Disease Control and Prevention revealed that 18.1 percent of Americans age 12 to 19 are obese.
-Lack of physical activity is a major factor in overweight and obese teenagers, as their free time is spent playing video games, watching television and using computers.
+A 2007 to 2008 study published by the Centers for Disease Control and Prevention revealed that 18.1 percent of Americans age 12 to 19 have obesity.
+Lack of physical activity is a major risk factor of obesity, and spending free time playing video games, watching television and using computers isn't helping.
 However, replacing some of these activities with physical activity every day will help reverse this effect.

 Under 18 Aerobic Activity